Chocolate Covered Dates

 Dates have been an important source of nutrition for millennia, and in particular within the countries of the Middle East.
-Here, they’re used to sweeten and flavour meals however, dates also hold religious significance and are traditionally used to break the fast in the evenings during the month of Ramadan.
+Here, people use them to sweeten and flavor meals; however, dates also have religious significance and traditionally break the fast in the evenings during the month of Ramadan.

-- Nut butter – This can be anything you like, and even a mix of nut and seed butters.
-Things like peanut butter, hazelnut butter, and sunflower seed butter are delicious.
+- Nut butter – This can be anything you like and even a mix of nut and seed butters.
+Things like crunchy peanut butter, creamy peanut butter, cashew butter, hazelnut butter, and sunflower seed butter are all delicious.
 Tahini is too, though more difficult to work with as it’s not as thick.

-- Toppings of your choice – These are not necessary, but they do make the chocolate covered dates extra cute.
-The salt is also a good balance to the sweetness of the dates.
+- Toppings of your choice – These are not necessary, but they do make the chocolate-covered dates extra cute.

-If you do want to add some toppings try things like shredded coconut, chopped nuts, rose petals, or crushed freeze-fried fruits (raspberry is nice!).
+If you do want to add some toppings try things like dried rose petals, a sprinkle of sea salt, orange zest, chopped sunflower seeds or chopped peanuts, shredded coconut, or crushed freeze-fried fruits (raspberry is nice!).

 How To Make Chocolate Covered Dates

-These are the simplest treats to make!
+This delicious treat tastes just like a date snickers and is one of the simplest things to make.
 Once you’ve melted the chocolate it really takes no time at all to assemble them.
 Then it’s set and forget in the fridge.

-- Stuff the dates with peanut butter (or your choice of nut or seed butter) then place on a plate in the freezer while you melt the chocolate and prep any toppings.
+- Spread a teaspoon of peanut butter (or more if you like) into the center of each date (or your choice of nut or seed butter).
+One all are complete, add the stuffed dates onto a large plate and put this in the freezer while you melt the chocolate and prep any toppings.

-- Melt the chocolate in a double boiler over a very low heat, or in the microwave if preferred.
+- Melt the chocolate in a double boiler over a very low heat, or in the microwave using a microwave-safe bowl if preferred.
 Remove from the heat once completely melted.

 - Remove the dates from the freezer and dip each into the melted chocolate using two forks.
-Set it on a wire rack (see notes in the full recipe below) or plate lined with baking paper.
-If using toppings quickly add them now before the chocolate sets.
+Set it on a wire rack to allow the excess chocolate to drip off.
+If using toppings quickly add them to the top of the dates before the chocolate sets (a sprinkle of flaky sea salt is divine!).
 Repeat until all the dates are covered in chocolate.

 - Place in the fridge for 30 minutes to firm up then enjoy!

-These will keep in the fridge or freezer for a couple of months, but they rarely last that long!
+These will keep in the freezer for a couple of months, but they rarely last that long!

 FAQ

-So long as these are kept in the fridge or freezer they will actually last quite a while.
-There’s no ingredient here that will cause any concern if they were eaten months after being made.
-That being said I only ever make a small batch so they’re fresh and tasty, so they tend to be gone within the week.
+So long as you keep these in the fridge or freezer, they will actually last quite a while.
+There’s no ingredient here that should cause any concern if you eat them months after being made.
+That being said, I only ever make a small batch so they’re fresh and tasty, so I tend to finish them within the week.

 Want More Sweet Ideas?
 Take A Look At These!